cimth/QuizMaster-Backend/README.md

 Anything else will be done by Spring and the server configurations already inserted into the QuizMaster backend.

+## CORS

+If running the frontend on localhost:4200, you have to enable CORS for this host.
+The easiest way to achieve this is to add the line `@CrossOrigin("http://localhost:4200")` above each of the controllers.
+Because the frontend to be linked above will be created with Angular and it does use the Angular default port 4200, this line is already inserted into the controller classes.
+However, if you want to run the frontend on another port or URL, you have to change this line due to your actual environment configuration.

 ## Database

 The current setup of the QuizMaster backend uses a file-based H2 database.
 You have to provide a database file by your